-A little while ago I share with you guys that I implemented some routine into my mornings to try and overcome always feeling flustered and help settle into the school ‘school mum’ life.
+A little while ago I share with you guys that I implemented a new morning routine to try and overcome always feeling flustered and help settle into the school ‘school mum’ life.

 While some of those things didn’t stick (like running at 6 am) I am still getting up early and have a little checklist of things to help make my day run smoothly.

-I know that ‘early’ is different to everyone else and likely some of you reading this will think I am completely wrong, but it has worked for me and I thought I’d share with you in a hope to help other mamas feel calm and organised starting their day!
+I know that ‘early’ is different to everyone else and likely some of you reading this will think I am completely wrong, but it has worked for me and I thought I’d share with you my morning routine in a hope to help other mamas feel calm and organised starting their day!

 I know I said this was a morning routine but essentially this is a huge part of how it runs smooth.
 I get as much done and organised after dinner and when the kids go to bed, that way I know I won’t even have to worry about it in the morning and it allows for when things go wrong.

 Packing the kids lunches, that way I won’t be rushing to get this done and if I have run out of something I can quickly pop to the supermarket or make a change and not be stuck in the morning.

 I also find packing or planning my own lunch stops me from either getting take out or not eating at all.

 Popping on a load of washing and setting it to finish at 6 am.
 That way all I have to do is hang it out, and if I critically need something then it has time to dry in the dryer.